VivekCR7/TEST/SQL-Basics-to-advance/README.md

   CREATE TABLE
 ```

-to check if table is created use \dt
+To check if table is created use \dt

 ```sql
 > \dt